 - 32. The Plaintiffs propose that the Plaintiff Classes be defined as follows: - a.
-Students who attended school at Legacy Christian Academy, or its predecessor, between the founding of the school in or about 1982 and present, including members of the Disciplined Student Class (the "Attending Student Class"); - b.
-Students who attended school at Legacy Christian Academy, or its predecessor, between the founding of the school in or about 1982 and present, who suffered or observed physical, sexual, psychological, emotional, mental or spiritual abuse perpetrated by the Defendants in the Defendants' operation of the School (the "Abused Student Class"); and c.
-Minors who were adherents or congregants of church operated by Mile Two Church Inc., or its predecessors, who suffered or observed physical, sexual, psychological, emotional, mental or spiritual harm perpetrated by the Defendants' operation of the Church (the "Church Minors Class").
+Students who attended the School at Legacy Christian Academy, or its predecessor, between the founding of the School in or about 1982 and present, including members of the Abused Student Class (the "Attending Student Class"); - b.
+Students who attended the School at Legacy Christian Academy, or its predecessor, between the founding of the School in or about 1982 and present, who suffered or observed physical, sexual, psychological, emotional, mental or spiritual abuse perpetrated by the Defendants in the Defendants' operation of the School (the "Abused Student Class"); and - c.
+Minors who were adherents or congregants of the Church operated by Mile Two Church Inc., or its predecessors, who suffered or observed physical, sexual, psychological, emotional, mental or spiritual harm perpetrated by the Individually Named Defendants, Mile Two Church Inc., and Unidentified Parties in the Defendants' operation of the Church (the "Church Minors Class").